lukastay/Lukas-Taylor-Repository/README.md

 ### 1) [Regression Model Optimization - Vaccines And Death Rates](https://www.kaggle.com/lukastaylor2/vaccine-and-county-death-rates)

 Regression studying the effects of vaccine rates (first dose, booster, and series) on county level death rates.
+Used various model selection tools, like backwards selection and LASSO to choose the best model.

 <p align="center">